patefacio/ebisu/README.md

 which may be a good solotion.
 However, that does have dependencies on mirrors and is a rather heavy weight solution.

-So, adding _jsonSupport = true_ in the following ebisu declaration:
+So, adding _hasJsonSupport = true_ in the following ebisu declaration:

         class_('point')
-        ..jsonSupport = true
+        ..hasJsonSupport = true
         ..members = [
           member('x')..classInit = 0.0,
           member('y')..classInit = 0.0,